-Fiesta Metric Century — June 7, 2014 This San Diego-based bike ride has 3 options — 20, 45 and 62 miles.
+Fiesta Metric Century — (no ride in 2015; retired) This San Diego-based bike ride has 3 options — 20, 45 and 62 miles.
 Presented by Scripps Health.

-Tour de Cure – Silicon Valley — June 8, 2014 Starts at Hewlett Packard.
+Tour de Cure – Silicon Valley — June 7, 2015 Starts at 3000 Hanover Street, Palo Alto.
 Fund-raiser for American Diabetes Association.

-Santa Clarita Century — June 14, 2014 Three options include100-, 50-, and 25-mile bike rides as well as a family-friendly ride.
+Santa Clarita Century — see September 2015 Three options include100-, 50-, and 25-mile bike rides as well as a family-friendly ride.
 Begins at Valencia Town Center.
 Proceeds to the Santa Clarita Child and Family Center.
 Presented by Santa Clarita Velo Club.

 Palomar Challenge — June Three distance options (24, 35, or 64 miles) from Lake Henshaw to the summit of Mount Palomar; also, a timed climb to the summit is offered.